Achref Jaziri

 Frankfurt am Main, Germany

-I am a PhD candidate in the Center for Computation and Cognition at Goethe University Frankfurt.
+I am a PhD candidate in the Center for Cognition and Computation at Goethe University Frankfurt and a Student Researcher at Google Research.
 My research focuses on the design of robust artificial intelligence (AI) systems based on principles of systems engineering.
-During my doctoral studies, I will be investigating topics that lie at the intersection of causality, continual learning, and the development of robust online systems.
-Additionally, I am particularly interested in the application of continually evolving systems to real-world problems within the scope of the KIBA project.
-Prior to my PhD, I successfully completed a Master's Degree in Computer Science with a specialization in Theoretical Neuroscience.
-During this time, I gained experience in the development and validation of computer vision models, as well as the creation of simulation tools for analyzing concrete defects, as part of the EU H2020 RESIST project (RE- Silient transport InfraSTructure to extreme events).
+During my doctoral studies, I investigate topics at the intersection of causality, continual learning, and the development of robust online systems.
+I am particularly interested in applying continually evolving systems to real-world problems within the scope of the KIBA project.
+Prior to my PhD, I completed a Master’s degree in Computer Science with a specialization in Theoretical Neuroscience, working on computer vision models and simulation tools for analyzing concrete defects as part of the EU H2020 RESIST project (RE-Silient transport InfraSTructure to extreme events).

 news